marte26/pterodactyl-byond/README.md

 # pterodactyl-byond

-I just used the [beestation/byond-docker](https://github.com/BeeStation/byond-docker) image and added the necessary stuff to make in work in Pterodactyl.
+I just used the [beestation/byond-docker](https://github.com/BeeStation/byond-docker) image and added the necessary stuff to make Byond work in Pterodactyl.